aurel-l/react-event-emitter/README.md

 Library written in TypeScript.

-You can run the tests (unit, linting, and type) by running `npm run test`.
+You can run the tests (unit, linting, and type-checking) by running `npm run test`.

 To build a new bundle, run `npm run build`, or `npm run build:dev` for development mode.